gamblePants/MutantGenerator/README.md

 # MutantGenerator

-Winforms program (runs on Windows) that randomly generates characters for a role-playing game.
+WinForms program (runs on Windows) that randomly generates characters for a role-playing game.
 When program runs it rolls a human character and displays it to the GUI.
 User has the option to roll a new human character, mutate the existing character, save the character, load a saved character, or print a screen capture of the GUI.

 ![mutantGenerator.PNG](https://gamblepants.github.io/img/mutantGenerator.PNG)